 1.1 The Chartered Institute of Public Finance and Accountancy (CIPFA) have issued a Financial Management (FM) code which aims to ensure a high standard of financial management in local authorities.
-This report looks at how far the County Council already complies with these requirements and makes initial suggestions for areas of improvement.
+This report follows up an earlier report on the code to this committee (14th December 2020) which looked at how far the County Council complied with these requirements.
+This report focusses on those aspects that were seen then as possible areas of improvement.